 FOODS THAT CONTAIN RESISTANT STARCH

-What do you do with fresh green plantains?
+- green bananas and green plantains — Very green plantains and bananas are easy for most of us to source, and they’re a whole food.
+Plantain flour can also be stirred into water or a smoothie.
+What do you do with fresh green plantains or bananas?
 You dehydrate them.
-Here’s a recipe for either crackers or fruit leather.
+Here’s a recipe for either crackers or fruit leather from plantains.
 If you cook green plantains a lot of the resistant starch is lost.
 So these recipes keep the fruit raw, (which is not delicious on its own).
-Here’s another super yummy recipe for Brownie Bite Cookies!, full of RS.
+Here’s a good recipe for Brownie Bite Cookies, full of RS2.

 The goal for restored health involves getting away from factory-made foods and having a whole food diet.
 Potato starch may feed good bacteria; but there are plenty of whole foods that do that too.
 What potatoes does Bob use to make that starch?
 (Hint: they’re not organic and potatoes always make the Dirty Dozen list of most contaminated foods.)

 OTHER GRAIN-FREE SOURCES OF RESISTANT STARCH

 - Cassava flour (find it here).
 Cassava makes great baked goods, like these muffins or even in this hot chocolate.